 With James Southwick, I represented a group of Beaumont, Texas-area plaintiffs in a FINRA arbitration involving the Medical Capital Ponzi scheme.
 My clients collectively invested millions of dollars in Medical Capital’s allegedly bogus notes.
 Mr. Southwick and I were able to obtain a favorable settlement for our clients, who thought they’d lost it all.

 I have been selected as a Rising Star by Law & Politics Magazine (Thomson Reuters) every year from 2014 to the present.
+In 2021 I was named a Super Lawyer by the same publication.

 When not practicing law, I enjoy spending time with my beautiful and supportive wife and our three wonderful children.